Multiple crossover in the decay of metastable volume fraction of a Blume-Capel ferromagnetic needle: Results:

 \subsection{Magnetic relaxation in BC ferromagnetic needle:}

 We next turn our attention to the magnetic relaxation in the needle-shaped Blume-Capel ferromagnetic system.
 In order to study magnetic relaxation, we initially configured the system with all spins pointed up, $S_i^z=+1, \forall i$, establishing the initial state of magnetisation $m=1$ and then, in the absence of any external magnetic field, let the system relax to its spontaneous magnetisation at a temperature above the critical point $T_c$.
 The magnetisation of the system decays with time (in unit of MCSS) and eventually vanishes as time goes to infinity.
-In our simulation, we have maintained the equivalent thermal condition for the system with different values of the anisotropy parameter $D$ by fixing the temperature $T=f \times T_c^p(D)$, where $f=1.05, 1.10$ and $1.15$ are considered to ensure that the system is in the paramagnetic phase.
+In our simulation, we have maintained the equivalent thermal condition for the system with different values of the anisotropy parameter $D$ by fixing the temperature $T=f \times T_c^p(D)$, where $f= 1.10$ is considered to ensure that the system is in the paramagnetic phase.
 The time evolution of magnetisation, averaged over 20000 random samples of the BC ferromagnetic needle, is systematically examined under positive and negative values of the anisotropy parameter $D$.
 The relaxation of magnetisation is observed to follow an exponential decay for any value of single-site anisotropy $D$, as shown in Fig. \ref{fig:m-relaxation} (a) in linear scale and (b) in semi-logarithmic scale. where $\tau_{relax}$ is the characteristic time scale referred to as \emph{relaxation time}.
-The relaxation time can be extracted from the slope of the semi-log plot of $m(t)$ fitted to an exponential function $f(t)=a\exp(- bt/10^{3})$. \\ The variation of the magnetic relaxation time $\tau_{relax}$ with the anisotropy parameter $D$ is thoroughly examined at three representative temperatures $T=1.05T_c^p(D)$, $1.10T_c^p(D)$ and $1.15T_c^p(D)$.
-The anisotropy dependence of $\tau_{relax}$ in a Blume-Capel ferromagnetic needle reveals an ambiguous trend, suggesting that the characteristic time scale of magnetic relaxation cannot be solely dictated by anisotropy strength $D$.
-Our obtained results are graphically illustrated in Fig. \ref{fig:relaxationtime}.
-From figures \ref{fig:relaxationtime} (a), (b), and (c), it is evident that the vertical range or spread of the relaxation time $\tau_{relax}$ diminishes as the temperature increases above $T_c$, indicating that the sensitivity of the relaxation time to anisotropy weakens with increasing temperature $T$.
-This behaviour implies a complex interplay between thermal fluctuations, anisotropy-induced state preference, and the impact of needle-like geometry or quasi-one-dimensional geometry.
+The relaxation time can be extracted from the slope of the semi-log plot of $m(t)$ fitted to an exponential function $f(t)=a\exp(- bt/10^{3})$.
+However, we could not extract any functional dependence of the relaxation time on the anisotropy. \\